Teach English in China

 Yes!
 All employers in China provide comfortable rent-free accommodations with basic furnishings.
 You’ll either live in a small studio of your own, or a two-bedroom unit shared with another foreign teacher of the same gender.

 We get this question a lot: Can couples teach in China together?
 Can friends teach in China together?
 The answer is, yes!
-It’s pretty easy to find a Chinese school that will hire both of you, and give you shared housing.
-Make sure to mention each other’s names somewhere on your CIEE application, like in your personal statement.
+It’s pretty easy to find a Chinese school that will hire couples or groups of friends and give you shared housing.
+Make sure to mention each other’s names in your CIEE applications and inform your CIEE advisor that you want to teach in the same school.

 Yes.
 China’s crime rates are far lower than the United States, especially for violent crime.
 Our teachers quickly settle in and feel safe and comfortable in their new homes!
 As long as you avoid drugs, fights, or activism on controversial political topics, you have nothing to fear from the local authorities.